Gabapentin (Neurontin®, Horizant®)

 How to Take Gabapentin

 Gabapentin comes as a capsule, a tablet, an extended-release (long-acting) tablet, and an oral solution (liquid) to take by mouth with water.
 Capsules and tablets should be taken whole; do not chew, break or open.
-The medication is often prescribed 3x a day and should be taken at evenly spaced times throughout the day and night.
-If you are taking the extended release version, follow the directions given by your healthcare provider and take the medication with food.
+The medication is often prescribed 3 times a day and should be taken at evenly spaced times throughout the day and night.
+If you are taking the extended-release version, follow the directions given by your healthcare provider and take the medication with food.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

-This medication can interact with opioid pain medications; be sure to tell you healthcare provider about all medications and supplements you are using.
+This medication can interact with other medications; be sure to tell your healthcare provider about all medications and supplements you are using.
 The levels of this medication are affected by Maalox® (antacid).
 Gabapentin should be taken at least 2 hours after taking Maalox.
-You should not drink alcohol, in particular with the extended release formula as this affects how it is released.
+You should not drink alcohol, particularly with the extended-release formula, as this affects how it is released.
+This medication can cause slowed breathing when taken with central nervous system depressants such as opioids.
+You should not drive or operate heavy machinery while taking this medication until you know it is safe to do so.

 Storage and Handling